ndau/documentation/exchange-samples/README.md

 ### Connect to your own node

 Optionally, you can follow the steps [here](https://github.com/ndau/commands/blob/master/docker/node_operator.md) to run your own node, connected to testnet.
 Once your node is running, you know your host and port for the ndau API.
 For example, use `HOST=http://localhost:3030` in the following transaction examples if you're running your node locally with the default ndau API port.
+For mainnet transactions, you can use `HOST=https://mainnet-1.ndau.tech:3030`

 ## Child Accounts